Should Every Child Win in Judo?

 One of my previous careers was technical.
-The worst thing that could happen to a good technician was to receive a new piece of equipment, put it together and have it work first time.
-All the Tech's I knew hated that and said "well that was boring".
+The worst thing that could happen to a good technician was to receive a new piece of equipment, put it together and have it work the first time.
+All the Tech's I knew hated that and said: "well that was boring".
 Why because they learned nothing.
 They had just followed the directions.

 I remember reading an email when I was on one of the early email lists, about a guy who had gone to Japan for extra training only to be called on by the high ranking instructor.
 Feeling embarrassed about the fact that no matter what he did he was easily thrown to the mat, he fully expected to be scorned by the rest of the club.
 He was surprised to hear the instructor say to him, at the end of the session "Good Judo".
-Apparently the falls were well executed and worthy of praise.
+Apparently, the falls were well executed and worthy of praise.

-The biblical Paul (most call St Paul) was a complete looser, in that he was beaten, wiped, stoned, ship wrecked and put in prison.
-But it can be argued, that as a result of his resilience, the whole of the Gentile world knows of the salvation message of Jesus Christ (weather you believe that message or not).
+The biblical Paul (most call St Paul) was a complete loser, in that he was beaten, wiped, stoned, shipwrecked and put in prison.
+But it can be argued, that as a result of his resilience, the whole of the Gentile world knows of the salvation message of Jesus Christ (whether you believe that message or not).

 Don't get me wrong I like to win.
 But even if my students lose I praise them because they come away with something.
 Maybe not a meddle but something.
 If you always come away with something you can never lose.